Trip Highlights:

 Day 09: Trek to Lo Manthang (3,840m) -3 Hours

-After having your breakfast, you start on the most memorable day of your Upper Mustang trek to reach the walled city Lo Manthang.
-Lo Manthang has a historical importance as it used to be the capital of the ancient Mustang Kingdom.
-Lo Manthang trek offers you the glimpses of Nilgiri, Tilicho, Annapurna I and Brikuti Peak.
+After having your breakfast, you start on the most memorable day of your Upper Mustang trek to reach the walled city of Lo Manthang.
+Lo Manthang has historical importance as it used to be the capital of the ancient Mustang Kingdom.
+Lo Manthang trek offers you glimpses of Nilgiri, Tilicho, Annapurna I, and Brikuti Peak.
 Moving ahead, you ascend through a windy pass, Lo Pass (3,850m) giving the enchanting view of Lo Manthang valley.

 Day 10: Exploration of Lo Manthang

-As you stay around Lo Manthang for acclimatization purpose today, you can visit the remaining sites of Upper Mustang trek.
-You will explore the mysterious Sky Caves also known as Jhong Cave that is located in Choser Village.
-To reach Choser Village that is the last human settlement area of Upper Mustang area connected with the Tibetan Plateau, you have to hire a horse to ride on its back.
+As you stay around Lo Manthang for acclimatization purposes today, you can visit the remaining sites of the Upper Mustang trek.
+You will explore the mysterious Sky Caves also known as Jhong Cave which is located in Choser Village.
+To reach Choser Village which is the last human settlement area of the Upper Mustang area connected with the Tibetan Plateau, you have to hire a horse to ride on its back.
 Riding for about two hours, you reach Jhong Cave which indicates the best example of the Cave Civilization.
-Here, you can see the multi-storied caves with different chambers built for crematory and safety purpose.
-From the windows of this amazing cave, you can have the astounding view of the entire Choser Valley.
-The breathtaking view of the snowcapped peaks, mountain villages and thousands of manmade caves make your Upper Mustang trek more memorable.
+Here, you can see the multi-storied caves with different chambers built for crematory and safety purposes.
+From the windows of this amazing cave, you can have an astounding view of the entire Choser Valley.
+The breathtaking view of the snowcapped peaks, mountain villages, and thousands of manmade caves make your Upper Mustang trek more memorable.

 Day 11: Rest Day at Lo Manthang

 Today, you will enjoy visiting the remaining attractions of the Last Forbidden Kingdom of Lo Manthang.
-The four-floor-palace of the Mustangese King is the vantage point to witness the superb sights of the surrounding.
-While in Lo Manthang that you can visit the ancient monasteries still intact in the historical city.
-The must-visit Buddhist shrines in the walled city are Jampa Lhakang, Thubchen Gompa, Chodey Gompa and Choprang Gompa.
+The four-floor-palace of the Mustangese King is the vantage point to witness the superb sights of the surroundings.
+While in Lo Manthang you can visit the ancient monasteries still intact in the historical city.
+The must-visit Buddhist shrines in the walled city are Jampa Lhakang, Thubchen Gompa, Chodey Gompa, and Choprang Gompa.
 Chodey Gompa (also Choede Monastery) is the place where the most colorful Tiji Festival is observed for three consequent days.
-Similarly, you take a short walk to Namgyal Gompa, situated on a small hilltop by enjoying the mesmerizing view of the Annapurna Massif.
+Similarly, you take a short walk to Namgyal Gompa, situated on a small hilltop to enjoy the mesmerizing view of the Annapurna Massif.
 Namgyal Gompa is the local monastery that stands as the local court if any conflicts come among the villagers.

 Day 12: Trek to Yara (3,650m) -6 Hours